Flawless-Work/Merchant-Product/README.md

 Merchant-Product
 ==========

 Licensing Information: READ LICENSE
 ---
 Project  source can be downloaded from here (Link/url)
 ----

 Author and Contributor List
 -----------
 Dimitrios Dimparis (DD)

 Roman Lazunin (RL)

 Christos Papazafeiropoulos (CP)

 All other bugs and fixes can be sent to dimparisdimitris@gmail.com / lazunin.roman@gmail.com

 Reported bugs/fixes will be submitted to correction.

 File List
 ---------
 ```
 Hello World!
 ```

 Hi there `people`!

-How areya.
+How are you.